BenjiSec/AISW/README.md

 Since I’m maintaining this document alone, errors and inaccuracies can happen.
 If you detect inaccuracy or you would like see specific feature in AISW or you have any other feedback, please submit your response on this form: https://forms.office.com/Pages/ResponsePage.aspx?id=DQSIkWdsW0yxEjajBLZtrQAAAAAAAAAAAAN__rvUg1ZURE5ZOEVIQjkxVFc2RzY4S0RGRU9SSURGOC4u

-Advanced Interactive Security Workshop will include following scenarios:
+Advanced Interactive Security Workshop includes following pillars:
 1. Identity protection
 2. Device and app management
 3. Information Protection